-[Regulation 4 amended in Gazette 13 May 1988 p.
+[Regulation 4 amended: Gazette 13 May 1988 p.
 1596.]

 5. Person authorised to permit declarations to be made

 For the purpose of taking declarations required by these regulations, a person who is within one of the following categories of authorised persons may permit such a declaration to be made before them —